Many humans create problems for wildlife every day…

 Cheetahs have nowhere to run.
 They’re the fastest land animal, and yet, they are quickly running out of land on which to sprint.
 We still have time to keep the cheetah in the “vulnerable” stage and out of endangerment, but we must act.

 Many cheetahs reside in the Masai Mara reach system of Kenya.
 The area is comprised of Masai Mara National Reserve as well as privately protected Conservancy areas surrounding the park.
 These safe havens, such as Ol Kinyei Conservancy and Olare Motorogi Conservancy provide substantial homes for the quick cats, and through tourism, you can help continue their growth.

 10. Can you imagine a world without African Elephants?

 We’d all agree that elephants are some of the most fascinating creatures on earth.
 We adore their long trunks, trumpeting call, and immense frame.
 Many humans also love their ivory tusks, but that love is a dangerous one.
-The elephant population declines due to a continuance of poaching for their tusks as well as their meat.
-The greatest answer to this threat – conservancies.
+The elephant population suffered a huge decline due to high levels of poaching for their tusks to meet the increasing demands of the ivory trade.
+The greatest answer to this threat – discourage the trade in ivory and provide better protection for elephants in national parks and wildlife reserves while also expanding the protected areas through the creation of new conservancies beyond the park boundaries.
 The renowned elephant conservationist, Cynthia Moss, writes:

 “The establishment of the Conservancies in Kenya has been the single most successful conservation initiative since the creation of national parks in the 1940′s.
 Conservancies protect land for Kenya’s wildlife and even more important create sanctuaries of safety.
 In addition conservancies bring benefits in the form of direct payments and jobs to the people who share the land with wildlife”.

-Elephants are mainly seen in the Selenkay Conservancy and Tsavo National Park.
+Elephants can be seen in many parts of Kenya including Amboseli and the Selenkay Conservancy, Laikipia, the Mara and Tsavo National Park.

 11. Don’t let the Aardwolf become an endangered species in East Africa!